nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 MQTT AT Commands
 ****************

-The following proprietary MQTT AT commands are used in this sample:
+The following proprietary MQTT AT commands are used in this application:

 * AT#XMQTTCON=<op>[,<cid>,<url>,<port>[,<sec_tag>]]
 * AT#XMQTTPUB=<topic>,<datatype>,<msg>,<qos>,<retain>